 If you are setting rank-based traffic light feedback, the numbers entered in the green and amber rank brackets refer to the bidder's rank on lots.
 If you are setting proximity-based traffic light feedback, the numbers in the rank brackets refer to the percentage difference to the lowest bid, or to the bid target.

 This provides bidders with feedback about winning bids.
 It can be configured to provide the bidder with different variations of feedback based on whether or not they are currently winning lots.
+The winning result will only be shown at the end of each round.

 This provides bidders with their rank on each lot.
 The feedback can be based on one of the event's cost calculation formulas or bid sheet columns.
 Rank-based feedback is more effective when there is good bid coverage.